rieckpil/progmot/content/post/giving-my-first-talk.md

 First day with a picture of all speakers, Crazy feeling.
 All other conferences I was just an attendee

-Felt so grateful, a little bit like a star to join the conference as a speaker and not as an attendee.
+Felt so grateful, a little like a star to join the conference as a speaker and not as an attendee.
 I got the chance to meet many other speaker, many of which I'm following on Twitter and aspire, at the speaker dinner.

 My talk was the second last on the last conference day.
 5 PM when it's super nice in Barcelona.

-The mental pressure, watching talks for two days while knowning you have to give your talk almost at the end.
+The mental pressure, watching talks for two days while knowing you have to give your talk almost at the end.
 Almost like in school when it was time to hold presentations and you were the last.
-Sitting in the class room, getting more neverous, the more your friends finish theirs.
+Sitting in the classroom, getting more nervous, the more your friends finish theirs.

 But it actually wasn't that.
 I could really enjoy the time before my talk.
 Maybe not the last talk before mine, but that's okay.